 (hot stuff, amirite?)

-Here I am in March 2019 looking much much better.
-Clean living and crizotinib FTW.
+Here I am in March 2019 looking much much better in the thoracic cavity despite spreading to the abdomen and liver.
+Still, clean living and crizotinib FTW.